Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling

 \section{Introduction}

 Reynolds-averaged Navier-Stokes (RANS), supported by turbulence closure models, remains a predominant computational fluid dynamics (CFD) approach in industry.
 RANS maintains a balance between computational efficiency and accuracy for predicting mean flow quantities, making it critical for applications across aerospace, automotive, and energy sectors \citep{rumsey2014turbulence_anayl,bush2019recommendations_anayl}.
-The main difficulty, however, lies in closing the Reynolds stress tensor, especially for complex flows such as boundary layer transition and separation.
+The main difficulty, however, lies in closing the Reynolds stress tensor, especially for complex flows such as boundary layer transition, separation and secondary flows.
 Traditional closures are based on physical arguments, empirical tuning, or, more recently, data-driven calibration \citep{Launder1974KEpsilon,spalart1992SA,wilcox2008komega,ling2016TBNN}.

 The demand for improving turbulence models has led to the use of machine learning methods \citep{Duraisamy2019Data_age,Brunton2020annurev}.
-Many machine learning methods have been introduced into turbulence modeling, including Bayesian optimization \citep{xiao2016Bayesian}, ensemble Kalman filter \citep{Zhang2022EnKF}, adaboost decision trees \citep{Ling2015feature}, random forests \citep{Wang2017PIML}, tensor basis neural networks \citep{ling2016TBNN}, symbolic regression (SR) \citep{Weatheritt2016GEP,zhao2020GEP,schmelzer2020Sparse_SR}, among others.
-In these studies, the modeling strategies vary considerably, from correcting the parameters of linear eddy viscosity models to forming completely new nonlinear eddy viscosity models, with the optimizing targets vary from predicting transition \citep{duraisamy2015transition,zhang2023transition} to characterizing boundary layer separation \citep{zhu2019separated,wu2023separated}.
+Many machine learning methods have been introduced into turbulence modelling, including Bayesian optimization \citep{xiao2016Bayesian}, ensemble Kalman filter \citep{Zhang2022EnKF}, adaboost decision trees \citep{Ling2015feature}, random forests \citep{Wang2017PIML}, tensor basis neural networks \citep{ling2016TBNN}, symbolic regression (SR) \citep{Weatheritt2016GEP,zhao2020GEP,schmelzer2020Sparse_SR}, among others.
+In these studies, the modelling strategies vary considerably, from correcting the parameters of linear eddy viscosity models to forming completely new nonlinear eddy viscosity models, with the optimization targets varying from predicting transition \citep{duraisamy2015transition,zhang2023transition} to characterizing boundary layer separation \citep{zhu2019separated,wu2023separated}.
 These models, which are typically trained to improve predictive accuracy for specific cases, can thus be termed as expert models.